CapitalOneCanadaHackathon/giftthechat/README.md

 # Giftthechat
-Giftthechat is an icon you can add to the footer of any website that will allow victims of domestic abuse seeking resources to toconnect with a professional support member of a charity.
+Giftthechat is an icon you can add to the footer of any website that will allow victims of domestic abuse seeking resources to toconnect with a professional support member of a help organization safely and annonymously.

 #Server
 Install node.js then run `node app.js` in the `dip server` folder